OpenSOC/opensoc-vagrant/README.md

 * Format namenode for HDFS
 * Start HDFS services

 For convenience, this project ships with a fabfile that handles all of the setup tasks that must happen after running `vagrant up`.
-To run these tasks run the fabric task "postsetup" (`fab postsetup`)
+To run these tasks run the fabric tasks "vagrant" and "postsetup" together (`fab vagrant postsetup`).

+The "vagrant" fabric task preps the fabric environment to work with the VM's, and most of not all of the other tasks depend on it.
+So always run it along side the target fabric task.

 ## Caching Tarballs